GEO9280 – Seismic Signal Processing and Imaging

 Recommended previous knowledge

-10 credits overlap with GEO4280 - Seismic signal processing
+- 10 credits overlap with GEO4280 – Seismic Signal Processing and Imaging.

-Lecturing (approx. 45 hours) and problem solving (approx. 15 hours).
-Basic filter exercises on computer using Matlab (approx. 10 hours).
+Lecturing (approx. 45 hours) and problem-solving (approx. 15 hours).
+Basic filter exercises on a computer using Matlab (approx. 10 hours).
 E-learning assisted seismic data processing using Promax (approx. 20 hours).
-Students will present selected articles related to the course curriculum.

 Language of examination